arturevs/web-studies/README.md

 ## Project Structure

-Each folder contains an individual project or example, with a `README.md` explaining the specific purpose and technologies used.
+The basic folder contains some concept studies, starting with JavaScript.
+As I progress further in this area, I will add other folders with projects and concepts of other technologies.

 ## Getting Started